-“I was contacted about a child who is only nine, 144 centimetres tall and weighs 56 kilograms,” said Sara, who specialises in obesity and diabetes.
+“I was contacted about a child who is only nine, 144 centimetres tall and weighs 56 kilograms,” said Maria from Advantage sports.

 “Street and the playground games have been replaced with iPads and iPhones, which makes our future society even more complacent and without movement,” she said.
 “Exercise is a vital piece of children’s growth and development.”

 According to the American College of Sports Medicine, children and adolescents should do a minimum of 60 minutes of physical activity a day.

 Advantage Sports said it was never too early to begin exercising.

 “Activities are available for babies from six months old with Aqua Baby, progressing to Baby Gym and then, from the age of three, they have a full range of activities available,” she said.